top of page

 • Have at least one patent.

-• Have an invention that is not related to the other STEM categories.
+• Have an invention that is not related to other STEM categories.

 Lorenzo Langstroth (1810-1895)